WJFK-FM

 Sports radio station in Manassas, Virginia, serving Washington, D.C.

-WJFK-FM (106.7 MHz "106.7 The Fan") is a commercial radio station licensed to Manassas, Virginia, and serving the Washington metropolitan area.
+WJFK-FM (106.7 MHz "106-7 The Fan") is a commercial radio station licensed to Manassas, Virginia, and serving the Washington metropolitan area.
 WJFK-FM airs a sports radio format and is owned and operated by Audacy, Inc.

 WJFK-FM's studios are located on Half Street SE near the Navy Yard in Southeast Washington.
 The transmitter is located in Falls Church, Virginia, near the intersection of Lee Highway (U.S. Route 29) and the Capital Beltway.

 WJFK-FM broadcasts in the HD Radio format.
 It carries two co-owned local sports stations on its subchannels, WTEM and WJFK (AM).
 WTEM simulcasts WJFK-FM part-time on weekends.

 Programming

 On weekdays, WJFK-FM has local personalities hosting sports shows in morning drive time, middays and afternoons.
-Late nights and weekends, Infinity Sports Network programming is heard.
+Late nights and weekends, Westwood One Sports programming is heard.

-WJFK-FM is the flagship radio station for local broadcasts of the Washington Capitals, Washington Wizards and Washington Nationals.
+WJFK-FM is the flagship station for local broadcasts of the Washington Capitals, Washington Wizards and Washington Nationals.
 WJFK-FM also clears Westwood One and Sports Radio USA's coverage of the National Football League.
 For local college sports coverage, WJFK-FM carries Virginia Tech Hokies football and men's basketball as well as Georgetown Hoyas men's basketball.

 History

 WPRW-FM and WEZR

 On April 4, 1961, the station first signed on as WPRW-FM.
-It was owned by the Prince William Broadcasting Company and was the sister station to AM 1460 WPRW (now WKDV).
+It was owned by the Prince William Broadcasting Company and was the sister station to WPRW (1460 AM; now WKDV).
 The two stations simulcast their programming, directed mostly to listeners in and around Manassas and Prince William County.
-WPRW-FM broadcast with an effective radiated power of 30,000 watts, but only using a 160-foot tower, so it was unable to cover the larger Washington radio market.
+WPRW-FM broadcast with an effective radiated power of 30,000 watts, but using a 160 ft tower, so it was unable to cover the larger Washington radio market.
 In 1966, the transmitter was moved to the AM site west of Manassas.

 In 1967, WPRW-FM was sold to Radio Fairfax-Prince William, a Fairfax-based firm that owned WEEL radio in that city.
-The transmitter was moved to Fairfax and the callsign changed to WEZR, airing 15-minute sweeps of beautiful music, mostly instrumental covers of popular songs, including Hollywood and Broadway showtunes.
+The transmitter was moved to Fairfax and the call sign changed to WEZR, airing 15-minute sweeps of beautiful music, mostly instrumental covers of popular songs, including Hollywood and Broadway showtunes.
 Ultimately, the entire company renamed itself EZ Communications later in 1968, later going on to buy other stations nationwide and apply the format there.
 A further power boost to 50,000 watts, improving coverage in the Washington market, was approved in 1973.

 While WEZR and its sister stations remained successful into the 1980s, the easy format was seen as attracting older listeners, while most advertisers were seeking a younger demographic.
 In 1982, EZ tweaked the format used by its three remaining music outlets—WEZR, WEZS in Richmond and WEZC in Charlotte—to add more vocals.

 In the early 1980s, WEZR was a simulcast partner of SuperTV and aired the audio of its concerts in stereo.